Several kinds of leaves are available to CUPE 3903 members.

 Paid Compassionate Leave of up to 4 weeks for a Fall-Winter contract, to care for an ill member of the member’s immediate family.
 If the illness is terminal or life-threatening, this time is extended to 6 weeks, with the option of a further 2 weeks of unpaid leave.

-Paid Bereavement Leave of up to 4 weeks for a Fall-Winter contract for Units 1 and 2, and 2 weeks for Unit 3, in the case of a death in the member’s immediate family or equivalent.
+Paid Bereavement Leave of up to 4 weeks for a Fall-Winter contract in the case of a death in the member’s immediate family or equivalent.

 Paid Conference Leave of up to 2 weeks for a Fall-Winter contract to present at an academic conference, if the member submits a request in writing along with a copy of the invitation to present.
 Unit 2 members can also take a week for professional development conferences.
 In both cases, though, the university prefers “an authorized exchange of service agreeable to the employee.”